mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 **Failing to do so could lead to unexpected behavior of the template.**

-Before using this template, you may want to check out this [Documentation Page](https://docs.mulesoft.com/connectors/sap/sap-s4hana-cloud-connector), that will teach you how to work with SAP4HANA and Anypoint Studio.
+Before using this template, you may want to check out this [Documentation Page](https://docs.mulesoft.com/connectors/sap/sap-s4hana-cloud-connector), that will teach you how to work with SAP S/4HANA and Anypoint Studio.

 <!-- Considerations (end) -->

-## SAP4HANA Considerations
+## SAP S/4HANA Considerations

-Here's what you need to know to get this template to work with SAP4HANA.
+Here's what you need to know to get this template to work with SAP S/4HANA.

 ## Salesforce Considerations